Yon-Rogg: Fictional character biography

 Yon-Rogg is a Kree military officer who is the commander of the Helion, a Kree spaceship that was sent to Earth by the Supreme Intelligence.
-Yon-Rogg had a deep hatred towards Mar-Vell due to his love for the Kree medic Una.
+Yon-Rogg had a deep hatred towards Mar-Vell, his subordinate, due to his love for the Kree medic Una.
 He ends up leaving Mar-Vell on Earth so that Una can be his.
 Yon-Rogg later unleashes the Kree Sentry to dispose of Mar-Vell.
 During his fight with the Sentry, Mar-Vell learned that the Sentry attacking him was sent by Yon-Rogg.
 After Mar-Vell defeats the Kree Sentry, Yon-Rogg contacts Ronan the Accuser to pass judgement on Mar-Vell's actions.
 Ronan declines the offer stating that the mission was not jeopardized by Mar-Vell's actions.